sunfounder/euler-kit/docs/source/cproject/ar_neopixel.rst

 * :ref:`cpn_ws2812`

+**Schematic**

+|sch_ws2812|

 **Wiring**

-|sch_ws2812|

 |wiring_ws2812|

+..
 1. Connect the +5V of the LED Strip to the VBUS of the Pico.
-#.
+.. #.
 Connect the GND of the LED Strip to the GND of the Pico.
-#.
+.. #.
 Connect the DIN of the LED Strip to the GP0 of Pico.

 .. warning::
     One thing you need to pay attention to is current.